TNamdarian/saranamdarian/README.md

 -	[WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/)I used WAVE to make my site more accessible to individuals with disabilities by detecting any potential issues.

 # Testing
+I used [W3C CSS validation](https://jigsaw.w3.org/css-validator/#validate_by_input) and [W3C Markup Validation](https://validator.w3.org/#validate_by_input) to check the validity of the website code.

+# Further testing
+I asked my friends and family to click on the deployed link on their devices especially iPads and 17" and bigger laptops which I do not personally own.
+I added further bootstrap paadding and margin and CSS media queries to make the website responsive on all devices.

 # Deployment
 This project was developed using [Gitpod](https://gitpod.io/workspaces), committed to git and pushed to GitHub using git commands.